status-im/translate.status.im/README.md

 You can find the progresses on the [translation campaign website](https://translate.status.im/).
 The translations of a language will be deployed when they are translated more than 90%.

 - **Merge**
-If a language is 100% translated and reviewed by the community, we are going to submit a pull request [here](https://github.com/status-im/status.im/pulls) with the translated .yml file.
+If a language is translated more than 90% and reviewed by the community, we are going to submit a pull request [here](https://github.com/status-im/status.im/pulls) with the translated .yml file.
 You can directly submit a pull request at the link as well.

 <br />